brainworxx/kreXX-TYPO3-Extension/Documentation/TipsNTricks/Oops/Index.rst

 Simply

-- activate the FileWriter integration here ref:`logging`
+- activate the FileWriter integration here :ref:`filewriter`
 - flush the cache
 - refresh the frontend where the :literal:`Oops` is shown.